ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_dotprod/README.md

 | ddotprod | 4.3           | 9.6       | double|
 | cdotprod | 17.1           | 38.4      | single |
 | zdotprod | 8.5           | 19.2      | double |

+These kernels suffer from [an issue](https://github.com/haoxiaochen/t2sp/issues/40) that two input vectors cannot be allocated two different DDR channels exclusively in SYCL compiler in USM memory model.
+Once addressed, the performances of these kernels (except dsdot and sddot) are expected to be near-peak.

+The dsdot and sdsdot kernel further suffer from [another issue](https://github.com/haoxiaochen/t2sp/issues/39) that float-to-double conversion happens too early in the datapaths.
+Once this and the above issue are addressed, their performances are expected to be near-peak.